AaronJMandal/aj-portfolio/README.md

 - Backend Development: Node.js and Express.js
 - Database Management: MongoDB
 ## Contact
-If you're interested to work with me, feel free to get in touch!
+If you're interested in working with me, feel free to get in touch!
 You can send an email through:
 - Email: aaronj.mandal1@gmail.com
 - Portfolio Website: <placeholder>